UofABioinformaticsHub/Biotech7005/Assignments/Assignment2.md

 Researchers are looking to identify any SNP genotypes which may increase the risk of Type I Diabetes.
 In your answer, consider the reference SNP allele as `A` and the alternate SNP allele as `B`, using the genotypes `AA`, `AB` and `BB`.

     a.
 For an individual SNP, what test would be appropriate for this comparison? [*1 mark*]
     b.
-Define H~0~ and H~A~ for the genotype at each individual SNP. [*2 marks*]
+Define H₀ and Hₐ for the genotype at each individual SNP. [*2 marks*]
     c.
 If there was no true difference in any genotypes between the two groups, how many p-values would you expect to see < 0.05? [*1 mark*]
     d.
-Using Bonferroni's method, what would a suitable cutoff value be to consider a SNP as being associated with an increased risk of Type I diabetes, i.e. to reject H~0~ [*1 mark*]
+Using Bonferroni's method, what would a suitable cutoff value be to consider a SNP as being associated with an increased risk of Type I diabetes, i.e. to reject H₀ [*1 mark*]
     e.
-Given the following genotype table, would you accept or reject H~0~?
+Given the following genotype table, would you accept or reject H₀?
 Provide your working and a full explanation. [*3 marks*]

 | Group | AA   | AB  | BB |
 | ----- | ---- | --- | --- |